cookie-munster/cookie-munster.github.io/_pages/about.md

 > monitored and maintained invertebrate and coral tanks

 ## <i class="fa fa-users"> | Volunteerism & Activities
+### Congaree National Parl
+2015 - 2017
+> Helped lead wilderness canoe tours, front desk and visitor engagement, environmental interpretation ranging from assisting with walks to becoming an owl mascot.

 ### Marine Technology Society
 2015 - 2017
 > Helped form a chapter and served as its first chair.
 Engaged students in building a remotely operated vehicle (ROV) and helped organize campus activities.